MrPowers/mrpowers-benchmarks/README.md

 # MrPowers Benchmarks

-This repo performs benchmarking analysis on common datasets with popular query engines like pandas, Polars, DataFusion, and Dask.
+This repo performs benchmarking analysis on common datasets with popular query engines like pandas, Polars, DataFusion, and PySpark.

 It draws inspiration from the [h2o benchmarks](https://github.com/h2oai/db-benchmark) but also includes different types of queries and uses some different execution methodologies (e.g. modern file formats).